Arrive-Logistics/taco/README.md

 People are evaluated on a number of different `tracks`.
 Each track defines a set of advancement `milestones` which will earn you more `points`.
 More advanced milestones are worth more points, because it is harder to achieve total mastery of something than to achieve a basic familiarity.

 In order to advance to the next `tier`, you must accumulate a certain number of points.
 Multiple tiers are grouped into a `level`, which has one or more `titles` associated with it.
-There are more tiers than levels so we can standardize compensation at each tier and still offer granular advancement opportunities.
+The goalis for you and your manager to be aligned on where you need to grow, and how to be on track for advancement.

 ##### Tracks & Categories